-In addition to an increasing presence of school technology, we recognize that personal devices are becoming increasingly accessible for elementary students.
-It is understood that families may want children to be in possession of a cell phone or personal electronic device.
-We simply ask that students turn off these devices when school is in session (arrival in homeroom until 2:40 pm) and only turn them on for use during this time frame when provided permission of a school staff member.
-We believe this practice provides an appropriate balance for students. devices are available to students before and after school, present in case of an emergency, and available for communication and application use whenever permission is granted.
-At the same time, devices will not be so present as to create distractions from learning activities when permission for use is not granted nor will they detract from the important interpersonal interactions of students while in a school building.
+In addition to an increasing presence of school technology, we recognize that personal devices are increasingly accessible for elementary students.
+It is understood that families may want children to be in possession of a cell phone or personal electronic device when going to the school building.
+We simply ask that students turn off these devices and keep them in a backpack when school is in session (arrival in homeroom until 2:40 pm) and only turn them on for use during this time frame when provided permission of a school staff member.
+We believe this practice provides an appropriate balance for students: devices are available to students before and after school, present in case of an emergency, and available for communication and application use whenever permission is granted.
+At the same time, personal devices will not be so present as to create distractions from learning activities when permission for use is not granted nor will they detract from the important interpersonal interactions of students while in a school building.

 Multi-function wearable devices (i.e. smart watches) also require us to seek an appropriate balance between technology availability and ensuring appropriate use that minimizes distraction.
-At this time, we will allow students to wear smart watches but they shall not be used for any purpose other than telling time during school hours.
+We allow students to wear smart watches but they shall not be used for any purpose other than telling time during school hours.
 Sending or receiving messages, using the device to make calls, or accessing online applications are not proper uses of this technology unless there is an emergency situation or approval is given by a staff member.
 If the use of a student smart watch violates this requirement, the watch may be required to be put away during school hours.